 It seems McDonald’s runs an annual campaign, “McHappy Day” to donate sales of their popular Big Mac burgers to a “Children with Cancer” charity.
 This is truly an amazing gesture and having recently been affected by Cancer in my own family, I am truly thankful for the company to do such an amazing campaign.
 There is no question that this donation must be amazing for the cancer organization.
 That being said, let’s discuss the marketing aspects of it.

-ARE YOUR SOCIAL MEDIA ACCOUNTS OPTIMIZED?
-OUR FREE SOCIAL MEDIA OPTIMIZATION CHECKLIST WILL LET YOU KNOW!
+STOP WASTING TIME ON SOCIAL MEDIA AND START GETTING LEADS!
+OUR FREE SOCIAL MEDIA OPTIMIZATION CHECKLIST WILL HELP YOU!

 👉 CLICK HERE TO GET IT NOW! 👈